lknelson/digital-methods/README.md

 # Digital Methods for the Social Sciences and Humanities
 Course material for Digital Methods for the Social Sciences and Humanities.
 This repository is only partially populated.
-Check back for more material as the course progresses.
+Please check back for more material as the course progresses.